 One of the best ways to promote a product is by inviting the creator of that product (or a representative of the company) to your podcast.

-Dedicate an entire episode to talk about the history of the company, how they started, and the product itself.
+Dedicate an entire episode to talking about the history of the company, how it started, and the product itself.

 One podcaster that’s making sizable amounts of money with Affiliate Marketing is Pat Flynn from Smart Passive Income.

 He makes over $3000 from his podcast by Promoting other people’s products.

 Using a podcast is an effective way to sell your products with 54% of podcast listeners being more likely to consider buying an advertised product.